Baptism and Confirmation Are Essential

 Each temple has a baptistry inside with a large baptismal font.
 The font rests on the backs of twelve oxen statues that represent the twelve tribes of Israel.
 This follows a tradition dating back to Solomon’s temple in the Old Testament (see 2 Chronicles 4:2–4).
 The oxen also represent the strength and the power of the gospel of Jesus Christ.

-You can provide this service for parents, grandparents, siblings, aunts, uncles, cousins, and beyond.
+You can provide this service for parents, grandparents, siblings, aunts, uncles, cousins, and others.
 Families can be strengthened through this act of kindness.
 You can feel deeper connections to your family and closer to God.
 This sense of belonging can give you strength, direction, and confidence and will bless you in countless ways.
 You can find peace and insight for your own life as you find and serve your ancestors.
 You will understand and know the Savior better as you also do for others what they cannot do for themselves.

 A Special Promise for You